c-marsh/kunst-huset/README.md

 <details>
   <summary><strike>This page title is not unique.
 Each page should have a descriptive and meaningfully different title.</strike>FIXED</summary>

-Title refers to the text displayed on browser tabs, favorites, and in search engines results pages.
-If two or more pages have the same title, they cannot be differentiated by users or the Favorites capability of the browser.
+Title refers to the text displayed on browser tabs, favourites, and in search engines results pages.
+If two or more pages have the same title, they cannot be differentiated by users or the Favourites capability of the browser.

 'Kunst Huset ' is also used on <https://cmh-kh.herokuapp.com/>\
 <https://cmh-kh.herokuapp.com/accounts/login/> line 48\